expo/expo/docs/pages/versions/v41.0.0/sdk/calendar.md

 ## Configuration

-In managed apps you must add following permissions to your `app.json`.
+You must add following permissions to your `app.json`.
 - Android requires `READ_CALENDAR` & `WRITE_CALENDAR` inside the `expo.android.permissions` array.
-- IOS requires `NSRemindersUsageDescription` key added to `expo.ios.infoPlist` with a string value describing the permission request to end users.
+- iOS requires the `NSRemindersUsageDescription` key be added to `expo.ios.infoPlist` with a string value describing the reason for the permission request.

 ## Usage